instadeepai/marl-eval/README.md

 #### Data Tooling
 [**Pull Neptune Data**](marl_eval/json_tools/pull_neptune_data.py): `pull_neptune_data` connects to a Neptune project, retrieves experiment data from a given list of tags, and downloads it to a local directory.
 This function is particularly useful when there is a need to pull data from multiple experiments that were logged separately on Neptune.

-[**JSON Files Merging Script**](marl_eval/json_tools/merge_json_files.py): We offer a function called `concatenate_files` that can be found in `marl_eval/utils` that reads json files from a specified directory and concatenates their contents into a single structured dictionary, and ensures uniqueness of seed numbers within the data.
-It handles nested json structures and saves the concatenated result into a new json file.
-Designed primarily for managing and aggregating json data from multiple files in experimental setups.
+[**JSON Files Merging Script**](marl_eval/json_tools/merge_json_files.py): `concatenate_files` reads json files from a specified local directory and concatenates their contents into a single structured dictionary, while ensuring uniqueness of seed numbers within the data.
+It handles nested json structures and saves the concatenated result into a new single json file for downstream aggregation and plotting.

 > 📌 Using `pull_neptune_data` alongside `concatenate_files` forms an effective workflow, first generating multiple JSON files from experiments and then merging them into a single file, ready for use in marl-eval.
 This approach streamlines data preparation.